pikapikapikachu6/Contribution_Record/individual2/report.md

 [*to_do_list*]
 ![to_do](./week5/to_do.png)

 And the manager, I contributed in creating a new project and set up the function testing environment on the Zentao platform and then wrote some test cases.
-On the Zentao platform, I can create each test case clearly.
-It includes each test case running prerequisite, the test cases belonging to which modules, the testing type, the priority, the test case current status and so on information.
-And It shows each step clearly, when executing the test case, can directly record the result when clicking the “run” button.
-It can record each step's running result such as “pass”, “fail”, “blocked” and so on.
 [*zentao*]
 ![zentao](./week5/zentao.png)